benchristel/process-to-processes/src/proem.md

 This is one way to keep the leash tight.
 When you've mapped failure, you can find your way out of it.

+The most popular numbers
+are (relatively) close to zero.
+The best places, relatively close to home.
+The most valuable code is simple as can be.
+Keep close to the origin.

 If you want to find god,
 look for an old waterwheel
 standing by a river under the pines.